-10 Best Anime for People Who Were Bullied
+10 Most Helpful Anime for People Who Were Bullied

 "We focus so much on our differences, and that is creating, I think, a lot of chaos and negativity and bullying in the world.
 And I think if everybody focused on what we all have in common - which is - we all want to be happy." - Ellen DeGeneres